peec/minibase/docs/routing.md

 # Routing

-Routing is ment to be simple.
+Routing is meant to be simple.
 You can route HTTP requests to callbacks or object methods.
 Routing is accessible from the Minibase\MD class.

+## Routes with callbacks

 A simple route with a callback that returns a view.